vukbatanovic/SETimes.SR/README.md

-# SETimes.SR.doc: South-East European Times corpus in Serbian, divided into documents
+# SETimes.SR: Southeast European Times corpus in Serbian
-This repository contains a variant of the SETimes.SR corpus from the [Regional Linguistic Data Initiative repo](https://github.com/uzh/reldi/tree/master/corpora) which has been annotated with document boundaries.
+This repository contains the newest version of the SETimes.SR corpus, which has been annotated on the following levels:
+* Document, sentence, and token segmentation
+* Lemmas
+* Parts of speech, morphosyntactic descriptors (MSDs), and morphosyntactic features, according to the MultextEast v5 (MTEv5) specification
+* Syntactic dependency relations, parts of speech, and morphosyntactic features, according to the Universal Dependencies v2 (UDv2) specification
+* Named entities, according to the IOB2 standard

+## Annotation sources

+Document segmentation was introduced in a previous version of this repository.
+Sentence and token segmentation, lemmas, and MSD layers were taken from the [Regional Linguistic Data Initiative repository](https://github.com/uzh/reldi/tree/master/corpora).
+UDv2 dependency relation layer was taken from the [UD Serbian repository](https://github.com/UniversalDependencies/UD_Serbian-SET).
+Both the MTEv5 and the UD morphosyntactic features and POS tags were semi-automatically generated using the MTE - UD mapping and code available in the [hr500k repository](https://github.com/nljubesi/hr500k/).
+The named entity annotation is newly added.

+## Structure

-The starting corpus already contained morphosyntactic (MSD) tags and lemmas and was structured according to the CoNLL file format.
+The SETimes.SR corpus file is structured according to the CoNLL file format standard, with the following distribution of information across columns:
-The document boundaries and ID numbers were created in accordance with the existing division of the [SETimes.HR corpus](https://github.com/nljubesi/hr500k/) into documents.

-SETimes.SR.doc can be downloaded as:
-* A [single CoNLL-formatted file](https://github.com/vukbatanovic/SETimes.SR.doc/releases/download/v1.0.0/set.sr.doc.conll) which contains the document start/end tags.
-* A [collection of CoNLL-formatted documents](https://github.com/vukbatanovic/SETimes.SR.doc/releases/download/v1.0.0/set.sr.docs.zip) in which the text of each document is placed in a separate file.
-The file names correspond to document ID numbers.
+1. Token index in the sentence
+2. Token
+3. Lemma
+4. MTE part-of-speech tag
+5. MTE morphosyntactic descriptor
+6. MTE morphosyntactic features
+7. _ (left empty to preserve formatting equivalence with the hr500k corpus, which contains older, non-UD dependency relation tags in this position)
+8. UD dependency relation (head:label)
+9. UD specific features (used to encode the SpaceAfter attribute)
+10. Named entity tag

+## References
+TBA